The Benefits of a Webb Education...

 - Daily Bus Service Fees (Optional)

 The Webb School recognizes that not all of the students interested in attending our school may be able to afford the full cost of a Webb education.
 The financial aid office is committed to attracting mission-appropriate students by meeting the financial need of the family.
 Webb, like many independent schools around the country, uses the School and Student Services (SSS) to determine financial need.
-SSS will start processing applications as early on as Oct.
-24, 2017.
+SSS will start processing applications in October 2018.
 The priority deadline for new families to apply for need-based financial aid is Feb.
-20, 2018.
+20, 2019.

 To get started applying for need-based financial aid through SSS, click here.